stefanvanburen/petstore/README.md

 The server uses the [connect-go library](https://github.com/bufbuild/connect-go) to implement the API.

+The packages used for interacting with the API are [remotely generated](https://buf.build/docs/bsr/remote-packages/go/) - there's no code generation in this repository.

 The "database" is completely in memory, so each deploy will wipe out any existing data.